Why Well-Designed Intranet Systems Matter

 - Involve staff throughout the intranet design and development to embed a sense of intranet.

-These impressive intranet examples show that high-quality systems can deliver a wide range of benefits.
+These impressive, top intranet designs show that high-quality systems can deliver a wide range of benefits.
 The same accurate data becomes available to authorised users in every office.
 A sophisticated search engine simplifies the process of finding this material.
 Employees can upload, edit or remove information with ease.
 They also use the system to offer feedback for managers and discuss ways to solve problems.

 - Consolidate vital data in one convenient, searchable place